A Pitch Deck Sample: Full Breakdown of an Investor Deck

 This slide only makes sense if your product is already live or if you’ve at least held a closed beta.
 It’s a combination of points you’ve set up during previous slides: the problem you’re solving, the market fit, and the target audience; they all come together in specific cases, proving that your product can succeed in a wider market.
 If you’re short on time, you might want to skip this slide to avoid reiteration.

-Pitch Deck Template, Case Study slide example
+Pitch Deck Sample, Case Study slide example

 Slide 12: